harperreed/harper.blog/content/post/2024-07-31-vcard-hacks-address-book-hackers.md

 I can manage my contacts easy and without a lot of pain.
 My goal of having autonomy with my contacts is complete!

-One nice side effect is that i can use tools like sunshine, clay, or contacts+ and see exactly what they are doing to my contacts.
-I can also declutter my contacts without deleting contacts.
-It is great!
+One nice side effect is that I can use tools like [sunshine](https://sunshine.com/contacts/), [clay](https://clay.earth/), or [contacts+](https://www.contactsplus.com/) and see exactly what they are doing to my contacts.

-## So why did i do this?
+## So why go to all this work?

-Who knows.
-I like to build weird shit, and this was one of the things that was always at the back of my mind.
-Now I solved some fake problems and did it in a way that I am proud of.

-I don't recommend this for many folks.
-If you happen to be me - you may like this!
+I do not know. please help me.
+I have lost control.

 Thanks for reading.
 [Email me](mailto:harper@modest.com) and we can chat vcards!